Encino Divorce Lawyer

 The prospect of filing for divorce can be upsetting, frightening and sometimes liberating.
 The wide range of emotions that a person may experience can make this process all the more difficult, particularly when matters such as custody, child support, alimony, visitation, and property division need to be addressed.
 Even a divorce which starts out amicably may turn into a bitter, drawn out legal battle as you and your spouse seek different outcomes to protect your needs, your children's well-being, and your finances.

 Regardless of whether you and your spouse are able to come to an amicable agreement, or whether you cannot agree on anything, you can find the support you need at Cutter & Lax Attorneys at Law.
-We are compassionate, hard-hitting lawyers who recognize how to best represent clients.
-Call (818) 839-2533 to learn more.
+Our San Fernando Valley divorce attorneys are compassionate, hard-hitting lawyers who recognize how to best represent clients.
+Call (818) 839-2533 or contact us online to learn more.

 Grounds for Divorce in California

 California is a "no fault" divorce state, meaning you do not have to have a reason such as adultery or abuse to file.
 However, you must have grounds to file for divorce.

 There are two grounds for divorce:

 - Irreconcilable Differences - A situation where the marriage is irreparably broken.
 You and your spouse will not be able to save the marriage even with numerous attempts to do so.